 1. “The first lesson of economics is scarcity: there is never enough of anything to fully satisfy all those who want it.
 The first lesson of politics is to disregard the first lesson of economics.” – Thomas Sowell

 Everyday Application: Scarcity in economics means the demand for a good or service is greater than the availability of the good or service.
 This is viewed as a problem because it forces people to have to choose and make trade-offs.

 2. “The most basic question is not what is best, but who shall decide what is best.” – Thomas Sowell

 Everyday Application: This is a question that sets up a lot of people’s belief systems.
-Do you believe that each individual should be able to make their own decisions in regards to their bodies?
+Do you believe that each individual should be able to make their own decisions in regard to their bodies?
 Is car insurance something the government can dictate you have?
 Are decisions from governing entities made with the individual person or the greater good in mind?
 Who gets to decide what is for the greater good?
-The beset each of us can do is make decisions that benefit us and the people around us, and vote for people who are of similar thoughts.

 3. “There are few things more dishonorable than misleading the young.” – Thomas Sowell

 Everyday Application: The youth are our future, and they should be given accurate information about the state of the world, the planet itself, and what life can really be like.
 They are full of passion and ideas and have a lot to add to the conversation.
 Just look at Greta Thunberg!